Last Updated on July 22, 2022 by admin

 I was inspired by the Konmari Method (affiliate link) to make sure I had a designated “home” for each of my son’s types of toys.

-After a quick assessment, I realized that I had toys stored in almost EVERY room.
+After a quick assessment, I realized that I had toys stored in almost EVERY room in my house.
 And the toys didn’t so much have specific homes as they were thrown into the nearest bin.

 I thought all those bins were making it easier for me to clean up the stray toys that ended up all over the house.
 In reality, they were a CAUSE of the toys being all over the house.

-Here’s what I eventually came up with for my list:
+Here’s what I eventually came up with for my comprehensive list of toy groups:

 - Stuffed animals – Despite my only ever having purchased two of these, my son has about 40 (which I only realized after I put them all in one place).